softdevteam/rustgc_paper_experiment/README.md

 more accurate benchmarking results by avoiding virtualization overhead.

 > [!WARNING]
-> **Platform Limitations**
->
-> Bare-metal experiments with Alloy have only been tested on Linux systems with
+> **Platform Limitations**: Bare-metal experiments with Alloy have only been
-> x86-64 hardware.
-Running bare-metal experiments on macOS is not supported
+> tested on Linux systems with x86-64 hardware.
+Running bare-metal experiments
-> natively due to platform-dependent features in Alloy;  macOS users must
+> on macOS is not supported natively due to platform-dependent features in
-> therefore use provided Docker image, but note that this will be slower
+> Alloy;  macOS users must therefore use provided Docker image, but note that
-> because it relies on QEMU-based emulation.
-Support for other operating
+> this will be slower because it relies on QEMU-based emulation.
+Support for
-> systems, including BSD-like platforms, is currently unknown and untested.
+> other operating systems, including BSD-like platforms, is currently unknown
-> Other OSes may also require additional dependencies that we are unaware of.
+> and untested.
+Other OSes may also require additional dependencies that we are
+> unaware of.

 ## Using the Docker Image (Recommended)